Super Bowl XLVIII halftime show: Red Hot Chili Peppers controversy

 Some complaints, including some from fellow musicians, were directed towards Red Hot Chili Peppers bassist Flea and guitarist Josh Klinghoffer who appeared to not have wires connected to their instruments and were accused of faking their performance.
 A few days following the Super Bowl, Flea responded through the band's website by saying:

 "When we were asked by the NFL and Bruno to play our song "Give It Away" at the Super Bowl, it was made clear to us that the vocals would be live, but the bass, drums, and guitar would be pre-recorded.
 I understand the NFL's stance on this, given they only have a few minutes to set up the stage, there a zillion things that could go wrong and ruin the sound for the folks watching in the stadium and the TV viewers.
 There was not any room for argument on this, the NFL does not want to risk their show being botched by bad sound, period.
 For the actual performance, Josh, Chad, and I were playing along with the pre recorded track (which was recorded earlier that week) so there was no need to plug in our guitars, so we did not.
 Could we have plugged them in and avoided bumming people out who have expressed disappointment that the instrument track was pre recorded?
 Of course easily we could have and this would be a non-issue.
 We thought it better to not pretend.
 It seemed like the realest thing to do in the circumstance.
 We decided that, with Anthony singing live, that we could still bring the spirit and freedom of what we do into the performance, and of course we played every note in the recording specially for the gig."

 Chili Peppers drummer Chad Smith also responded to the controversy through his Twitter page saying: "FYI....
 Every band in the last 10 years at the Super Bowl has performed to a previously recorded track.
 It's the NFL's policy.
 Period."

-Some fans even complained to the U.S. Federal Communications Commission (FCC) about the band's shirtless appearance saying that they were offended and both men and women should wear clothing because children were watching.
-One person even contacted the FCC complaining sexism and how it was unfair for the Chili Peppers to go topless but Janet Jackson's exposed nipple caused so much backlash.
+Some fans also complained to the U.S. Federal Communications Commission (FCC) about the band's shirtless appearance, saying that they were offended and both men and women should wear clothing because children were watching.
+One person contacted the FCC complaining how it was unfair for the Chili Peppers to be able to go topless but that Janet Jackson's exposed nipple caused so much backlash.